sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/rockskip.md

 ## How do I enable Rockskip?

-To enable it, set these environment variables on the symbols container:
+To enable it, set these environment variables on the `symbols` container:

+For Kubernetes:

 ```yaml
 # base/symbols/symbols.Deployment.yaml